FarahIbrar/CFG-SQL-Deloitte/Week 7/mock_project/README.md

 - Average Profit per Product
 - Number of Customers per Country

 These metrics were used to create various charts and visualizations.

+These metrics were used to create various charts and visualizations.
+The data visualization covered several key topics:
+- What factors contribute to a country achieving the highest revenue?
+- How do price and sales volume affect revenue breakdown?
+- Which country achieves the highest profit?
+- How do profit margins and average spent/product compare across countries?

+## Features of Visualization
+The Tableau dashboard provides an interactive experience, allowing users to hover over graphs for more information and select countries for individual analysis.
+Although identifying trends was challenging with the sample data, efforts were made to extract meaningful insights and create a coherent storyline.
+The visualizations aimed to highlight financial performance and trends across different countries.

 The Tableau dashboard with the visualizations can be found at the following link:
 [Financial Analysis Dashboard](https://public.tableau.com/views/FinancialAnalysis_17170222645540/WhichCountryDominatesinFinancialPerformance?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link)

-More details on this project can be found in Week 7's main README.md file.